HackerUSA-CE/aisd-ajs-04-maps-sets/README.md

 Ford Mustang: Black
 ```

-### Explanation:
+### Explanation

 - **Creating a New Map**:
-   - We create a new `Map` to store car models as keys and their corresponding colors as values.
+   We create a new `Map` to store car models as keys and their corresponding colors as values.
 This structure allows us to associate each car model with its color in an organized manner.

 - **Iterating Over the Map with forEach**:
-   - The `.forEach()` method is used to iterate over the `Map`.
+   The `.forEach()` method is used to iterate over the `Map`.
 The method takes a callback function with two parameters: the `value` (color) and the `key` (car model).
 This lets us access both the car model and its color during each iteration.

 - **Logging Each Entry**:
-  -  During the iteration, we log each car model and its color to the console in the format `key: value`.
+  During the iteration, we log each car model and its color to the console in the format `key: value`.
 This helps verify that the `Map` has been populated correctly and allows us to see each entry displayed clearly.

 - **Purpose and Benefits**:
-   - Using `.forEach()` on a `Map` makes it easy to loop through all key-value pairs, which is useful for displaying data, applying transformations, or performing operations on each entry.
+   Using `.forEach()` on a `Map` makes it easy to loop through all key-value pairs, which is useful for displaying data, applying transformations, or performing operations on each entry.

-### Summary:
+### Summary
 - The `.forEach()` method provides an efficient way to iterate over a `Map` and access each key-value pair.
 - Logging during the iteration confirms that data is correctly stored and retrievable.
 - This approach demonstrates how to work with `Map` data structures effectively for organized data handling and display.

 ##